Alia Bucciarelli, MS

 The exact cause of a prolonged pregnancy is unknown.
 About 5%-10% of pregnancies become post-term.

 Previous post-term pregnancy is the most common risk factor.
+Other factors may include first pregnancy, obesity, and older maternal age.

 If you are still pregnant after your due date, see your doctor.